 “From the beginning, the Old Road Fund was about more than tennis,” Bob recalls.
 “Those kids that showed a good work ethic, discipline and high grades were given every opportunity.”

 It worked.
 Encouraged, nurtured and financially supported, those original 12 boys thrived.
-Two became USTA-accredited tennis pros at Curtain Bluff (Rennie George recently retired after 40 years and Nigel Anthony is still coaching).
+Two became USTA-accredited tennis pros at Curtain Bluff (Rennie George recently retired after 40 years and Nigel Anthony who moved on in 2020).
 One went on to become a senator in the Antiguan parliament.
 Another became Antigua’s Minister of Tourism.
 And the rest, as they say, is history.

 Since those early days, ORF has helped thousands of Antiguans and Barbudans obtain medical care, improve their communities and realize their potential through further education and opportunities at home and abroad.

 ORF’s annual contributions are divided among three core service areas.
 70% supports further education, 20% goes to healthcare and 10% is used to fund community projects.

 ORF recognizes that education is the key to helping young people fulfill their potential.
 Our resident tennis pros, Dillo, and Sleepy are just a few of the dozens of USTA-accredited professionals who have graduated from our tennis program.
 Here at Curtain Bluff, other ORF alum have gone on to hold positions as our IT manager, financial comptroller, and head sommelier.
 Beyond our grounds, ORF graduates include a senator in the Antiguan parliament, the island’s minister of tourism, the CEO of one of Antigua’s largest importing companies, and a professional soccer player.
 At least 200 others have attended colleges and universities in the Caribbean and U.S.

 When emergency strikes, it often places an immense financial burden on local families.
 ORF helps fund emergency medical care, like skin grafts for a kitchen worker who was severely disfigured in a stove explosion.
 We’ve helped cancer patients receive treatment at the Mayo Clinic in Florida, facilitated an infant’s life-saving heart procedure in a hospital in the islands, and financed an emergency operation in Trinidad for a local teenager suffering from a brain tumor.
 We also regularly support Antigua’s autism and drug and alcohol rehabilitation initiatives.